B1004 BUICK Code - Keep Alive Memory

 - Faulty Control Module

 - Control Module harness is open or shorted

 - Control Module circuit poor electrical connection

 Labor: 1.0The cost to diagnose the B1004 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.